Connect with others who understand.

 PARP Inhibitors

-Ovarian cancer cells often have gene mutations in BRCA1 and BRCA2.
+Ovarian cancer cells often have variations in the BRCA1 and BRCA2 genes.
 These genes help repair DNA damage differently from PARP.
-When BRCA1/2 genes don’t work and PARP molecules are blocked, the cancer cells can’t repair themselves.
+When BRCA1 and BRCA2 genes don’t work and PARP molecules are blocked, the cancer cells can’t repair themselves.
 This is why PARP inhibitors work so well to treat ovarian cancer.

-PARP inhibitors that may be used to treat ovarian cancer include:
+PARP inhibitors that may be used for ovarian cancer include:

 NTRK Inhibitors